Dishwasher Door Springs

 A few days ago I heard a nasty clunk when opening the dishwasher door.
 The next day my wife noticed that the door wanted to flop down instead of holding its position.
 OK.
 Must have broken the door spring mechanism

-I took a pic of the modem number and went looking for the parts list for that model.
+I took a pic of the model number and went looking for the parts list for that model.
 Found.
 There is a spring replacement kit.
 Great.
 Wonder what a service call would cost.

 $160 for showing up and diagnosing the problem, $160/hour to fix, plus the cost of the parts.
 That’s about 1/4 the cost of a new dishwasher.
 No thanks.
 Ours is 8 years old and still works great other than the door.
 Should be lots of life left in the unit.